 Our conceptualization and implementation of cAR is guided by the vision of printed material as related to rich amounts of digital information.
 Wall posters, newspapers, book pages, are associated with far more content, and in much diverse formats (multimedia), than is possible to etch in ink.
 With cAR, such associated content can be retrieved by simply placing a transparent-display mobile device directly on top of the object, be it a poster, map, or newspaper.
 This vision acknowledges the affordances of physical objects; in the case of paper documents the naturalness and convenience of reading, scribbling, folding or manipulating printed paper is unmatched by its digital counterparts.
 While existing mobile devices already offer access to digital information by means of mobile AR, cAR is based on the notion that interactions with the digital can be enriched by the tangibility of physically moving a device on and off the augmented object.

 We envision cAR devices that provide digital content when in direct contact, and act as normal mobiles when they are not resting on top of objects.
 This interaction model has several implications.
 First, augmentation is triggered by means of implicit interaction: placing the cAR device on top of the object.
 Once the object is identified, the device launches the application associated with it.
 Not having to launch the AR app explicitly lowers the time and cognitive effort required to access digital data.
 Second, cAR does not require the user to hold the device in front or above the object, mitigating the adverse effects of physical demand on the arms [13].
-A final implication is that cAR devices augment objects without being the center of attention all the time; acting at as ambient or secondary displays, and allowing an undisturbed view of the underlying object due to transparency.
+A final implication is that cAR devices augment objects without being the center of attention all the time; acting as ambient or secondary displays, and allowing an undisturbed view of the underlying object due to transparency.